 The Nationals Member for Eastern Victoria Region Melina Bath has slammed the Andrews Labor Government for it’s appalling devaluation of native timber industry workers.

-Ms Bath said a State Government media release this week boasted Labor’s funding of $744 million for level crossings in Edithvale, Chelsea and Bonbeach and $166 million to remove a level crossing in Berwick.
+Ms Bath said she is incredibly angry at Daniel Andrews with his media release this week boasting Labor are providing $744 million for level crossings in Edithvale, Chelsea and Bonbeach and $166 million to remove a level crossing in Berwick.